MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/model-lifecycle-and-retirement.md

 manager: scottpolly
 ms.service: azure-ai-studio
 ms.topic: concept-article
-ms.date: 11/21/2024
+ms.date: 11/22/2024
 ms.author: mopeakande
 author: msakande
-ms.reviewer: mabables
+ms.reviewer: kritifaujdar
-reviewer: ManojBableshwar
+reviewer: fkriti

+#Customer intent: As a data scientist, I want to learn about the lifecycle of models that are available in the model catalog.
 ---

 # Model deprecation and retirement in Azure AI model catalog